awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 ![\[\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraCustomEndpointDetail.png)

- To see the additional detail of whether new DB instances added to the cluster are automatically added to the endpoint also, bring up the **Edit** dialog for the endpoint\.
+ To see the additional detail of whether new DB instances added to the cluster are automatically added to the endpoint also, open the **Edit** page for the endpoint\.

 ### AWS CLI<a name="aurora-view-endpoint.cli"></a>